Main Points

 How to Visualize Your Growth

-- Choose a quiet, calm spot for your sessions.
+- Choose a calm spot and brief time window.

-- Check in weekly to review and tweak your goals.
+- Check in weekly and adjust as needed.

 1. Define Your Growth Goals Clearly